danielwestermann/ThePostgreSQLGame/Readme.md

 - Do the same select using a collation of zgh-x-icu for the order by
 - The password is the first and the third row of the result

+### Level 21 -> Level 22

+The password for the user postgres21 can be retrived as follows: